EZStaking/app-issues/README.md

-# EZ Staking App Issues Repository
+# EZ Staking App Issues

 Please open an issue if you encounter a bug or want a feature added.